Rules and Regulations

 Volunteers with medical conditions which burden the madrichot or other volunteers (sleep apnea, heart conditions, diabetes, etc.) may be asked to leave the program.
 Representative must be very careful when interviewing and approving people with special conditions.
 Make sure that all volunteers are in good physical and mental condition before they are accepted to the program.

-7. PACKING REMINDERS
+5. PACKING REMINDERS

 Pack lightly; you must carry your own suitcase (there are no “bellcaps” or “porters” in the army.
 Bring a small bag or backpack for the weekends.
 Bring a towel, sheet, pillow (if you need one)–not all bases have these.
 Bring closed shoes which can be used for work (gym shoes, sneakers, work boots).
 Carry all medicines, prescriptions, your Sar-El papers, clean underwear, socks and a change of clothing in your carry on luggage.
 Keep extra copies of your passports in your suitcases.
 Make sure you have a luggage tag on all bags.

-8. PHOTOGRAPHS ON BASES
+6. PHOTOGRAPHS ON BASES

-We welcome volunteers’ pictures and articles about Sar-El, but please refrain from taking pictures of anything that you think may be classified or sensitive.
+We welcome volunteers’ pictures and articles about Sar-El for our Instagram, but please refrain from taking pictures of anything that you think may be classified or sensitive.
 If you have questions about what you can photograph and what is not allowed, ask the madricha.
 Sar-El will take action against volunteers who take pictures of things that are not allowed.
 Volunteers will be dismissed from the program and will not be allowed to return if they break this rule.
 Do not write the names of your bases in your articles or on social media.
 Do not take pictures of soldiers with their weapons.

-9. BLACKOUT DATES/HOLIDAYS
+7. BLACKOUT DATES/HOLIDAYS

 Sometimes there are blackout dates due to holidays.
 Please check the website Schedule for information.
 Sometimes volunteers will have to leave the bases on holidays and sometimes for a few days if the holiday is in the middle of the week.
 Often we are given very little notice from the bases so all volunteers must be prepared in case they have to stay in hotels/hostels during the holidays.
 If volunteers do not want to incur the expense of staying in hotels, they should avoid coming during any holidays.
 This applies (but is not limited) to Rosh Hashana, Yom Kippur, Succot, Pesach, and Shavuot.

-11. TRANSPORTATION FROM BASES
+8. TRANSPORTATION FROM BASES

 We do not take volunteers back to the airport at the end of the program.
 Sar-El takes people to the bases on the starting day and we will take the groups to a central area in Tel Aviv on Thursdays.
-Volunteers will have to meet at the central area on the subsequent Sunday mornings.
+Volunteers will have to meet back at the airport on the subsequent Sunday mornings.
 Volunteers will be told all the information when they are on the bases.

-13. WEEKEND TRAVEL
+9. WEEKEND TRAVEL

 Volunteers may not travel to certain areas on weekends due to security restrictions.
 These include Jordan (including Petra), Egypt (including Sinai).
 Other restrictions will be told to volunteers when they are here.

-14. PROGRAM ACTIVITIES AND TRIPS
+10. PROGRAM ACTIVITIES

-16. PROSELYTIZING, DRUGS, ALCOHOL OR OTHER INAPPROPRIATE BEHAVIOR
+11. PROSELYTIZING, DRUGS, ALCOHOL OR OTHER INAPPROPRIATE BEHAVIOR

 The same applies for talking about politics.
 We know it is hard to be in Israel and not talk about politics but just be careful not to get too argumentative.
 If there are problems, the volunteer will be asked to leave the program.
 Remember, the army is not “political” and the soldiers are not allowed to give their political views.